DanilGolikov/UtilityJmeterFunctions/README.md

   ![](./README_GIFs/generatePinCode.gif)
 ---
+ ## generateSnils
- - `generateSnils` - a function that generates a valid SNILS
+ A function that generates a valid SNILS

    ![](./README_GIFs/generateSnils.gif)
 ---
+ ## jsonPathFromVar
- - `jsonPathFromVar` - allows extracting values from a variable that stores JSON using JsonPath
+ Allows extracting values from a variable that stores JSON using JsonPath
    - parameters:
      - **Target variable** - a variable to which JsonPath will be applied
      - **JsonPath expression** - JsonPath expression ._.

    ![](./README_GIFs/jsonPathFromVar.gif)
 ---
+ ## globalCounter
- - `globalCounter` - Counter that is accessible anywhere in the TestPlan.
+ Counter that is accessible anywhere in the TestPlan.
 It is possible to create multiple counters by assigning them names.
 The counter uses the synchronized modifier in its methods, which means that each time it is accessed, the retrieved value will be unique (for example, if 100 threads simultaneously access the counter, each will receive a unique value within the range).
 However, this also means potential slowdowns with a large number of threads (although this has not been tested yet)
    - parameters:
      - **Counter name** - unique name for the counter instance
      - **Command type** - command that defines the behavior of the counter when invoked